-When it comes to running large quantities of power or data cables overhead or under-floor, cable trays are almost always the perfect solution.
-Designed to both route and provide ample support for vital wiring, cable trays (also known as baskets, trunking, and cable ladders) can range from simple to highly customized, so it's a good idea to know what types of features your application requires before you start shopping.
-Here's a quick rundown of a few basic tray styles and what the work best for...
+Cable trays are the perfect solution for running large quantities of power or data cables overhead or under-floor.
+Also known as baskets, trunking, or cable ladders, these systems are designed to both route and provide support for vital wiring.
+They range from simple to highly customized, so it's a good idea to know what your application requires before you start shopping.
+Here's a quick rundown of a few basic tray styles and what they work best for...

-Aptly-named "basket" cable trays are the most commonly-used type, and get their name from the fact that they look like long baskets made of wire.
-Basket trays can be mounted along walls, suspended from the ceiling, and even run below the raised flooring that's often found in data centers and other facilities.
-Because they allow air to easily flow through, these cable trays help ensure that cables stay well-ventilated and cool, preventing heat-related malfunctions.
-Basket trays are typically made of steel, and come in different finishes, including powder coat and zinc plating.
+These trays get their name from the fact that they look like long baskets made of wire.
+Basket trays can be mounted along walls, suspended from the ceiling, and even run below raised flooring that's often found in data centers and other facilities.
+Their "open" structure allows air to easily flow through and ensures that cables stay well-ventilated and cool, preventing heat-related malfunctions.
+Typically, they're made of steel, and come in different finishes, including powder coat and zinc plating.

-Designed with bend-sensitive fiber optic cabling in mind, PVC cable trays have a solid floor and side walls, but are open at the top.
-Unlike basket-style cable trays that have spaces between each wire rung, a PVC tray's smooth, solid styling creates a perfectly even support system that never allows delicate fibers to sag or be pinched at sharp angles.
+Designed with bend-sensitive fiber optic cabling in mind, the defining features of PVC trays are their solid floor and side walls.
+Unlike basket-style cable trays that have spaces between each wire rung, these are only open on the top, and their smooth, solid styling creates a perfectly even support system that makes sure delicate fibers don’t sag or get pinched at sharp angles.

 Fiberglass cable trays are completely non-conductive, so they don't need to be grounded in order to meet electrical codes.
 They're lightweight, strong, won't interfere with signals, and are often times more resistant to UV, corrosion and chemicals than comparable metal trays.